ArroyoAndre/covidsimulation/README.md

 _"All models are wrong, but some are useful." __George Box___

+# About the model

+This is a detailed individual-based simulation of the Covid-19 epidemic within a region.
+It is possible to model different age-groups and different sub-populations, that behave differently with regards to transmission and interventions.
+Different interventions, or sequences of interventions, can be simulated as well.
+Most parameters can be set as a random value within a distribution, allowing to model our current uncertainty.
+A calibration process is provided, in which parameters or random distributions can be optimized, effectively updating our belief about them.
+It is possible to plot curves for many output variables of the simulation, like expected official death counts, expected real death counts, intensive-care usage, reproductive number, etc.

+The model mainly is intended for:
+- providing a reallistic uncertainty range about the development of the epidemic
+- studying the possible effects of interventions
+- providing insights about what factors can be contributing to the overall results observed.

 # Instructions
 1. Clone this repo
 1. Run `setup.sh`  (It might require making it executable: `chmod 777 setup.sh`)